Learning Generalizable Robot Policy with Human Demonstration Video as a Prompt: Related Works

 \subsection{Video as Prompt for Robotic Learning}

-Recent works \cite{chang2023one, xiong2023robotube} have increasingly used human demonstration videos to guide robot learning.
-For example, \cite{xiong2021learning} addresses human-robot embodiment mismatch by converting human videos into robot-centric demonstrations using unsupervised domain adaptation and keypoint extraction. \cite{chane2023learning} enables zero-shot generalization by conditioning robot policies on pretrained video embeddings.
-Similarly, \cite{jain2024vid2robot} maps human videos to robot actions through cross-attention transformers, while \cite{qian2024contrast} improves sample efficiency and generalization through contrastive learning, imitation, and limited adaptation. \cite{xu2023xskill} focuses on cross-embodiment skill discovery for transferable representations.
-In our work, we extend these insights by using video as a prompt and integrating video generation model to more effectively bridge the human–robot gap by embodiment transfer and to achieve robust, generalized policy learning for complex manipulation tasks.
+Recent studies \cite{chang2023one, xiong2023robotube} have increasingly leveraged human demonstration videos to guide robot learning.
+For instance, \cite{xiong2021learning} mitigates the embodiment mismatch between humans and robots by converting human videos into robot-centric demonstrations via unsupervised domain adaptation and keypoint extraction. \cite{chane2023learning} enables zero-shot generalization by conditioning robot policies on pretrained video embeddings.
+Similarly, \cite{jain2024vid2robot} employs cross-attention transformers to map human videos to robot actions, while \cite{qian2024contrast} improves sample efficiency and generalization through contrastive learning, imitation, and limited adaptation. \cite{xu2023xskill} focuses on cross-embodiment skill discovery to obtain transferable representations.
+Building on precisely aligned human–robot video pairs in the H\&R dataset, \cite{Xie2025Human2RobotLR} introduces a two-stage framework centered on video generation, achieving fine-grained temporal alignment and substantially enhancing both generalization and one-shot capabilities.
+In contrast, \cite{kim2025uniskill} does not rely on paired data but instead proposes a cross-embodiment representation learning framework that jointly leverages large-scale human videos and robot demonstrations, demonstrating stronger generalization in cross-embodiment tasks.